AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

 |             |    Memcpy HtoD   | Kernel Execution |    Memcpy DtoH   |                  |                  |             |             |             |
 |             |                  |    Memcpy HtoD   | Kernel Execution |    Memcpy DtoH   |                  |             |             |             |

+#### 📌 6.1.2.
+Stream Scheduling

+- *False Dependency*
+  - All streams are placed into a single hardware work queue.
+  - When selecting a grid to execute, the task at the front of the queue is scheduled by CUDA runtime.
+  - CUDA runtime checks for task dependencies:
+    - Waits for any pending dependencies on to complete;
+    - Dispatch the new task to available SMs when  dependencies are satisfied.
+  - A blocked operation in the queue **blocks all subsequent operations** in the queue
+    - Even when they belong to different streams.
+  - Example:
+    - Stream 1: Task `A -> B -> C`, successors rely on predecessors.
+    - Stream 2: Task `D -> E -> F`, successors rely on predecessors.
+    - Stream 3: Task `G -> H -> I`, successors rely on predecessors.
+    - Results in queue:
+      - `[ A -> B -> C   D -> E -> F   G -> H -> I ]`
+    - Only two pairs of kernels, C & D, F & G, will be launched simultaneously!
+      - CUDA runtime will block before launching every other grid.
+- *Hyper-Q*
+  - Using multiple hardware work queues.
+  - Available starting from Kepler architecture.

+#### 📌 6.1.3.
+Stream Priorities

+#### 📌 6.1.4.
+CUDA Events

+#### 📌 6.1.5.
+Stream Synchronization

+### 🎯 6.2.
+CONCURRENT KERNEL EXECUTION

+#### 📌